aasthax2103/cart-checkout-project-javascript/README.md

 ---

-## ⭐ If You Like This Project
+## ⭐ Support

-If this project helped you or you found it interesting, consider giving it a ⭐ on GitHub!
+If you found this project useful or interesting, consider giving it a ⭐ on GitHub!